wszlong/sb-nmt/README.md

-Code for SB-NMT
+Code for Synchronous Bidirectional Nueral Machine Translaiton
 ===

+This is the official codebase for the following paper, implemented in tensorflow:

+Long Zhou, Jiajun Zhang, Chengqing Zong. **Synchronous Bidirectional Nueral Machine Translaiton.** Transactions of ACL 2019.

-This is the implementation of the TACL paper: Synchronous Bidirectional Nueral Machine Translaiton.
+%This is the implementation of the TACL paper: Synchronous Bidirectional Nueral Machine Translaiton.

 Requirements
 ---